AlonLabWIS/PregnancyMillions/README.md

             - ⋮
         - stats.csv  # Metadata on each lab test: number of pregnancies, first pregnancies, c-section fraction etc.
         - complications.csv  # Number of pregnancies per complication
-        - non_healthy_icd_and_cohort.csv  # A list of all medical diagnosis precluded from the dataset
+        - excluded_icd9_codes.csv  # ICD9 codes of all medical diagnoses exlcuded, "Chronic disease" as discussed in the methods.
         - Metadata.xlsx  # Table of units and test names
         - LabNorm.csv  # Reference values from a healthy, non-pregnant female population.
 ```

 Each CSV file has the following structure: